tings17/margin-minder/README.md

 ## About The Project

-MarginMinder is a digital solution for readers who want to preserve and organize the valuable insights they highlight when reading.
+QuoteMark is a digital solution for readers who want to preserve and organize the valuable insights they highlight when reading.

 Key features include: